-With proper maintenance, your air conditioner will deliver worry-free cooling for years.
-But, just like any other thing in your home, it will eventually need to be replaced.
-Knowing when to install a new one is important to prevent costly repairs, higher utility bills and comfort disruptions.
+With adequate upkeep, your air conditioner will offer worry-free performance for years.
+But, just like any other thing in your house, it will eventually need to be updated.
+Knowing when to install a new one is important to skip pricey repairs, costly energy bills and interruptions to your comfort.

-When it involves keeping cool and your residence’s energy efficiency, our Street Heating and Cooling pros have your best interests at the forefront.
+When it involves being cool and your residence’s energy efficiency, our Street Heating and Cooling pros have your best interests at heart.
 There’s a lot that goes into deciding when your air conditioner requires replacement.
-Here are several things you should consider when you’re thinking about upgrading your 15-year-old air conditioner.
+Here are a few points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.

-Typically, the Department of Energy says many air conditioners run for 15–20 years.
-If yours is 15 years old, it’s well past the center point.
-It’s smart to start planning for air conditioning installation before it wears out so you aren’t sweltering while you’re waiting for installation.
+In most instances, the Department of Energy says many air conditioners run for 15–20 years.
+If yours is 15 years old, it’s well past the midpoint.
+It’s recommended to get started preparing for air conditioning installation before it fails so you aren’t sweating while you’re waiting for a replacement.

-How dependable is your air conditioner?
+How trustworthy is your air conditioner?
 Does it cool well, even on the hottest days?
-Or is it regularly breaking down?
-When your air conditioner becomes less reliable it’s time to start considering getting an updated one.
+Or is it regularly malfunctioning?
+When your air conditioner starts becoming less reliable it’s time to initiate thinking about getting an updated one.

-Over your air conditioner’s life span, it’s expected for it to need a handful of small repairs.
-But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s wiser to just replace it.
+Over your air conditioner’s lifetime, it’s normal for it to need a handful of little repairs.
+But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s wiser to just install a new one.

-Every air conditioner has a SEER rating, which ranks how efficiently it uses electricity to make cooling.
-If your air conditioner was installed in 2006, it will be at least 13 SEER to meet federal rules.
-However, your air conditioner loses efficiency as it gets older.
+Every air conditioner includes a SEER rating, which rates how proficiently it expends electricity to make cold air.
+If your air conditioner was installed in 2006, it will be at minimum 13 SEER per federal laws.
+However, your air conditioner becomes inefficient as it gets older.

-Now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
-Air conditioners with greater SEER ratings are usually costlier but could pay for themselves over time through improved energy savings.
-And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.
+As of now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
+Air conditioners with higher SEER ratings are often costlier but may pay for themselves over the years through increased energy savings.
+And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.

 Are you comfy when your air conditioner is on?
-Or are you continuously dialing down the temperature to stay cool?
-An older air conditioner might have problems keeping your home comfortable because of reduced efficiency.
-A modern air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
-Instead of cooling at full speed all the time, these air conditioners operate at multiple speeds to adapt your comfort.
+Or are you constantly dialing down the temperature to stay cool?
+An aging air conditioner could have trouble keeping your house comfy as a result of decreased efficiency.
+An updated air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
+Instead of cooling at full speed constantly, these air conditioners operate at multiple speeds to adjust your comfort.

-Your air conditioner should provide cooling you can feel, not hear.
-If noise is bothering you, ask us about getting a variable-speed air conditioner.
-Most of these air conditioners operate at a sound level that’s comparable to a normal conversation.
+Your air conditioner should give cooling you can feel, not hear.
+If noise is a concern, check with us about installing a variable-speed air conditioner.
+Most of these air conditioners run at a sound level that’s like a regular conversation.

 Smart Thermostat Compatibility

-Getting a smart thermostat is a wise way to stay on top of energy efficiency, with very little effort needed from you.
-And, depending on the rebates provided by your utility company, you could be able to get a free smart thermostat or get one for a greatly reduced price.
-Most of these thermostats can learn from your temperature preferences and then develop an energy-efficient schedule to match.
-They also know when you’re at home or out and about and adjust settings as necessary.
+Getting a smart thermostat is a smart way to maximize your energy efficiency, with minimal effort required from you.
+And, depending on the rebates provided by your utility company, you may be able to get a free smart thermostat or get one for a greatly reduced price.
+The majority of these thermostats can learn from your temperature preferences and then create an energy-efficient schedule to match.
+They also know when you’re at home or away and change settings as necessary.

-If you rely on an outdated air conditioner, a smart thermostat might not work with it.
-Getting a new air conditioner is a wise approach to ensure smart thermostat compatibility.
+If you rely on an older air conditioner, a smart thermostat might not work with it.
+Getting a new air conditioner is a wise method to ensure smart thermostat compatibility.

-If your air conditioner was installed before 2010, it likely uses Freon®.
-Also referred to as R-22 refrigerant, Freon is no longer being produced because of its bad effects on the ozone layer.
-You can see if your air conditioner uses R-22 by reviewing the sticker on the outside unit, which will include the refrigerant style.
+If your air conditioner was installed before 2010, it potentially runs on Freon®.
+Also known as R-22 refrigerant, Freon is no longer being manufactured because of its negative effects on the ozone layer.
+You can see if your air conditioner uses R-22 by looking at the sticker on the outside unit, which will list the refrigerant kind.

-If your air conditioner is working fine, you can keep on using it.
-However, if it ever has a refrigerant leak, repairing the problem will be pricey.
-That’s due to the fact Freon is only available in decreased, recycled amounts.
+If your air conditioner is operating fine, you can keep on using it.
+However, if it ever experiences a refrigerant leak, solving the problem will be pricey.
+That’s since Freon is only available in reduced, recycled amounts.

 Newer air conditioners have Puron®, or R-410A.
-But you can’t just add Puron in a Freon air conditioner, because pressure requirements are different.
+But you can’t just use Puron in a Freon air conditioner, since pressure requirements are different.

-If you’re still debating whether you should replace your 15-year-old air conditioner now, think about this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
-And those savings can really accumulate as time passes.
+If you’re still trying to decide whether you should replace your 15-year-old air conditioner within the immediate future, think over this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
+And those savings can really build up as time goes by.

-We know that air conditioner cost is your top question.
-That’s why partnering with Street Heating and Cooling for air conditioning installation in Rapid City and surrounding areas is simple and affordable.
-Our pros will help you choose the right option for your needs and then discuss all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.
+We realize that air conditioner cost is your top question.
+That’s why working with Street Heating and Cooling for air conditioning installation in Rapid City and surrounding areas is simple and affordable.
+Our professionals will help you choose the right solution for your needs and then go over all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.